apache/beam/sdks/python/apache_beam/testing/analyzers/README.md

 ## Register a test for performance alerts

-If a new test needs to be registered for the performance alerting tool, please add the required test parameters to the config file.
+If a new test needs to be registered for the performance alerting tool,

+- You can either add it to the config file that is already present.
+- You can define your own yaml file and call the [perf_analysis.run()](https://github.com/apache/beam/blob/a46bc12a256dcaa3ae2cc9e5d6fdcaa82b59738b/sdks/python/apache_beam/testing/analyzers/perf_analysis.py#L152) method.

-### Integrating the Perf Alert Tool with a Custom BigQuery Schema
+## Integrating the Perf Alert Tool with a Custom BigQuery Schema

 By default, the Perf Alert Tool retrieves metrics from the `apache-beam-testing` BigQuery projects.
 All performance and load tests within Beam utilize a standard [schema](https://github.com/apache/beam/blob/a7e12db9b5977c4a7b13554605c0300389a3d6da/sdks/python/apache_beam/testing/load_tests/load_test_metrics_utils.py#L70) for metrics publication.
 The tool inherently recognizes and operates with this schema when extracting metrics from BigQuery tables.